Marklogic-retired/marklogic-data-hub/_pages/refs/projectstructure-4_1_x.md

 This directory contains subdirectories and JSON files used to configure your DHF project's **FINAL** environment.

 You can add custom modules and transforms, as well as other configuration artifacts, in this directory.

+The following files are found only in the `ml-config` directory only:
+- `final-database.json`
+- `final-schemas-database.json`
+- `final-triggers-database.json`
+- `modules-database.json`
+- `final-server.json`

 ### src/main/ml-modules